hdvincelette/mdJSONdictio/README.md

 # mdJSONdictio

-Tools to Build, Translate, and Validate mdEditor mdJSON Data Dictionaries
+Tools to Build, Translate, and Validate mdEditor mdJSON Data Dictionaries in R.

 ## Installation
 You can install the released version of mdJSONdictio from [GitHub](https://github.com/) with: